A Note to Parents and Guardians

 Pre-College Programs at Brown University

 Attending a summer academic program at a college or university is a significant event for a high school student - and no less so for their parents.
-We’re mindful that, in addition to the vicarious excitement and exhilaration they share with their children, many parents also share their anxieties – and have concerns of their own as well.
+We are mindful that in addition to the vicarious excitement and exhilaration they share with their children, many parents also share their anxieties – and have concerns of their own as well.
 We hope that this web site communicates not only the excitement of the program but also addresses your concerns.
 And we are always happy to talk to parents and to answer any questions that may not find an answer on our pages.

 For local accommodation and activity information, visit our "Enjoying Providence" page.